jdereg/json-io/user-guide.md

 ---
 ### Controlling the output JSON using `WriteOptions`
-Create a new`WriteOptions`instance and turn various options on/off using the methods below.
+Create a new`WriteOptions`instance and turn various features on/off using the methods below.
 Example:

     WriteOptions writeOptions = new WriteOptions().prettyPrint(true).writeLongsAsStrings(true);
     JsonWriter.toJson(root, writeOptions);